 Founded more than 175 years ago to honor Benjamin Franklin, this science museum is as clever as its namesake, thanks to an abundance of dazzling hands-on exhibits.
 To make the best use of your time, study the floor plan before exploring.
 You can sit in the cockpit of a T-33 jet trainer, trace the route of a corpuscle through the world's largest artificial heart (15,000 times life size), and ride to nowhere on a 350-ton Baldwin steam locomotive.
 Most visitors flock to a pair of exhibitions: Electricity, which focuses on sustainable energy and includes Franklin's famous lightning rod; and Changing Earth.
 One don't-miss is the 30-ton white-marble statue of Franklin; you can see the likeness (and an accompanying hourly multimedia presentation) without paying admission.

 The Franklin Air Show celebrates powered flight with the Wright Model B Flyer.
-The Sports Challenge conveys the physics, physiology, and material science behind your favorite sport by simulating surfing, climbing a rock wall, and comparing your sneakers to Shaquille O'Neal's size 22s.
+The Sports Zone conveys the physics, physiology, and material science behind your favorite sport by simulating surfing, testing your center

+of mass and reaction time, and more.
 The Fels Planetarium—which has a state-of-the-art aluminum dome, lighting and sound systems, and a related astronomy exhibit, "Space Command"—has shows about the stars, space exploration, comets, and other phenomena.
-The Tuttleman IMAX Theater, with a 79-foot domed screen and a 56-speaker sound system, has screened recent films, such as Harry Potter and the Deathly Hallows: Part II, Mummies: Secrets of the Pharaohs,and Tornado Alley.
+The Tuttleman IMAX Theater, with a 79-foot domed screen and a 56-speaker sound system, screens recent Hollywood films and special documentaries.